-Norfolk Urban Outreach Ministry (NUOM) continues to be; “To meet the needs of the people of the greater urban community whose needs can not be met by existing agencies and resources," has been the goal of the Norfolk Urban Outreach Ministry since its inception in 1975.
+The original goal of Norfolk Urban Outreach Ministry (NUOM) continues to be: “To meet the needs of the people of the greater urban community whose needs cannot be met by existing agencies and resources.”
+Those needs have changed greatly since NUOM’s inception in 1975.

 The Executive Director of Norfolk Urban Outreach Ministry is Rev. Richard O. Bridgford.